DestinyVolt/D-D/Squiddle.md

 Immovable Object, Hold Person

 **Wizard 4:** \
-Mirror Image, Phantasmal Force
+Mirror Image, Phantasmal Force \
+Consume Brain (Booming Blade but Psychic) \
 Mounted Combatant

 **Wizard 5:** \
-Haste, Tiny Servant
+Slow, Tiny Servant

 **Wizard 6:**
-Pulse Wave, Slow
+Pulse Wave, Haste \
-Temporal Freeze Ability
+Temporal Freeze Ability \
+Note: This is when we get fourth level spell slots.
+Absolutely critical before going back to artificer.
+Honestly considering just sticking wizard, since 7 gives an extra level 4 spell slot and 2 more spells (probably won't actually pick level 4 spells, just more level 3s, and 8 gives an ability score increase, allowing me to take fey-touched for dissonant whispers at the same time I would get it with the artificer dip.

 **Artificer 2:**
 +1 Prepared Spell \